 Some read-alouds are a real rollicking ride.

-They are challenging the first time around and they remain a wonder many months and years later.
+Challenging the brain the first time around, yet they manage to remain a wonder many months and years later.

-Can there be anything better in the world of picture books?
+Can there be anything better than a book that stands out for several decades in the fast-paced world of picture book publishing?

 As you may know, I only review children's books that we buy for our home library.